Checkmarx/Kotlin-SCP/src/m4-insecure-authentication/README.md

 }
 ```

-Keep in mind that this is just a brief overview over Insecure Authentication.
+Keep in mind that this is just a brief overview of Insecure Authentication.
-Specially if you're doing local authentication you're recommended to carefully
+Especially if you're doing local authentication, we highly recommend that you
-read sections [M8: Code Tampering][2] and [M9: Reverse Engineering][3]
+carefully read sections [M8: Code Tampering][2] and [M9: Reverse
+Engineering][3].

 ## Resources